+Parenting can be a challenge in this chaotic world!
 Parenting plan with different parenting styles.
 This article gives different parenting styles and is ideal for new parents.
 It will help to guide parents in parenting styles to wearing different hats for different stages in a child’s life.

 Parenting is seasonal and sequential and with every new season parents need to change hats.
 Parenting styles, ideas and tips…